Europe for Visitors logo

 Most countries in the Schengen zone belong to the European Union, but some (such as Switzerland) are from outside the EU.
 What's more, some countries that are in the EU (such as Britain) aren't part of the Schengen area.
 This means that, for example, you'll need to go through passport control if you're going from Glasgow to Amsterdam by air or from Paris to London on Eurostar.

-As of spring, 2009, the 25 fully-implemented members of the Schengen zone included Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+As of January, 2014, the 25 fully-implemented members of the Schengen zone included Austria, Belgium, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway (excluding Svalbard), Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
 For details, see the links on page 2 of this article.

 What to expect on arrival: